Son of Pickton victim supporting Myran family during Winnipeg serial killer’s trial

 Sharon Abraham in front of the Vancouver Aquarium with her son, Casey, (left) and eldest daughter.
 Photo: Courtesy Casey Abraham

-In 2004, Casey’s world was shattered when homicide investigators from Vancouver, along with victim services workers, knocked on his foster family’s door outside Winnipeg.
+In 2004, Casey’s world shattered when homicide investigators from Vancouver, along with provincial victim services workers, knocked on his foster family’s door outside Winnipeg.

-“My mind started reeling because a week before that, I was in high school, we were all passing around the paper about Pickton and we’re all discussing this … something that I had no idea my mom was involved in.”
+“My mind started reeling because a week before that, I was in high school, we were all passing around the (news)paper (stories) about Pickton and were all discussing this … something that I had no idea my mom was involved in.”

-Sharon, who lived in New Westminster, B.C., had been reported missing by her roommate.
+His mother, who was living in New Westminster, B.C., had been reported missing by her roommate.

-Police told the oldest children they found her DNA – along with the DNA or remains of 32 other women, many of whom were Indigenous – on Pickton’s pig farm in Port Coquitlam outside Vancouver.
+Police told her eldest children they discovered Sharon’s DNA – along with the DNA or remains of 32 other women, many of whom were Indigenous – on Pickton’s pig farm in Port Coquitlam outside Vancouver.

-“My sister crumpled in my (foster) mother’s arms … I remember getting very, very angry that my sister was so upset.”
+“My sister crumpled in my (foster) mother’s arms,” recalls Casey, ” … I remember getting very, very angry that my sister was so upset.”

 An undated photo of Sharon Abraham of Sagkeeng First Nation in Manitoba.
 Photo: Submitted

-Casey said his mother, who was 39, had returned to B.C. after losing custody of her five children in Manitoba.
+Sharon, who was 39, had returned to B.C. after losing custody of her five children in Manitoba, said Casey.

-“We were in and out of foster care our entire lives,” he said in an interview.
+“We were in and out of foster care our entire lives,” Casey tells APTN News.
 “They made her jump through a lot of hoops in order to get us back.
 After a while it just becomes too painful or too hurtful.”

-Children from First Nations families make up the bulk of cases in Manitoba’s child-welfare system, statistics show.
-Advocates say when children are apprehended, mothers lose family benefits and housing, throwing them into poverty and onto the street.
+Statistics show children from First Nations families make up the bulk of Manitoba’s child-welfare cases.
+Advocates say when mothers lose their children to the system they are often thrown into addiction, poverty and onto the street.

-Mental health issues and drug addiction made his mom even more vulnerable, added Casey.
+Mental health issues and drugs made his mom even more vulnerable, adds Casey.

 “The stories that I hear from people who knew her (are that) she was a very loving mom.
 That’s all she wanted was to have us all together.”